Sect Shinto: Tensha Tsuchimikado Shinto

-In the Edo period, the Tsuchimikado family, descendants of Abe no Seimei, established Tensha Tsuchimikado Shinto influenced by Confucian Shinto through Suika Shinto.
+In the Edo period, the Tsuchimikado family, descendants of Abe no Seimei, established Tensha Tsuchimikado Shinto, influenced by Confucian Shinto through Suika Shinto.
 However, because of the inclusion of fortune-telling and magic, the Meiji government considered it pagan and issued the Tensha Shinto Prohibition Ordinance.
-After the war, it was restored as "Tensha Tsuchimikado Shinto Headquarters", and registered as a religious corporation rather than a Sect Shinto or a Shinto shrine.
+After the war, it was restored as "Tensha Tsuchimikado Shinto Headquarters" and registered as a religious corporation rather than a Sect Shinto or a Shinto shrine.

 Oomoto

-Oomoto (大本, Ōmoto) is often seen as a new religion.
+Oomoto (大本, Ōmoto) is a religion founded in the 1890s by Deguchi Nao (1836–1918) and Deguchi Onisaburō (1871–1948).
+Oomoto is typically categorized as a Shinto-based Japanese new religion.

 New Sect Shinto

 New Sect Shinto (shin kyoha Shinto) is a subset of Sect Shinto, and consists of numerous organizations.
 It is influenced by Buddhism and Confucianism.

 It is part of the Sect Shinto movement not centering upon 13 sects.
 New Shinto sects have shamanistic leadership, syncretism of religious and philosophical beliefs, closely knit social organization, and individualism.
 Some groups have characteristics of monotheism, in the extreme case making a compromise of Buddhism, Confucianism, and folk religion.

+One example of New Sect Shinto is Yamakage Shinto.